 gyp: No Xcode or CLT version detected macOS

-If you have recently updated your macOS, you might be getting this error while doing a usual npm install.
+If you have recently updated your macOS, especially macOS Catalina or macOS Big Sur, you might be getting this error while doing a usual npm install.

 gyp: No Xcode or CLT version detected!